Editor’s Note: Updated June 2020

 Ninety-two percent of people trust the recommendations of their peers, and testimonials are brands’ way of saying, “Don’t listen to us, listen to what your peers are saying about us.”

-Kabbage, an online financial technology company with an automated platform for small businesses, understands that the more testimonials, the better.
-Known as “Kabbage Stories,” these tales provide all the reasons for other prospects to come on board.
+Kabbage, an online financial technology company with an automated platform for small businesses, understands that the more customer testimonials, the better.
+Known as “Behind the Business,” these tales provide all the reasons a prospect might need to become a client.

-Kabbage features digestible quotes from everyday entrepreneurs and small-business owners, along with pictures and business information right on their Kabbage Stories web page.
+Kabbage features digestible, relatable stories of everyday entrepreneurs and small-business owners, along with pictures and business information right on their Behind the Business web page.

-This nice, polishing touch on their website appropriately pushes prospects through the sales funnel and helps show ROI on their content marketing initiatives.
+This nice, polishing touch on their website appropriately pushes prospects through the sales funnel and helps show ROI on their marketing strategy.

 We all have banking apps, go to ATMs, use direct deposit, invest through platforms and rely on web advice.
 Of course, money is involved – trillions of dollars of hard-earned money that drives the decisions of financial services prospects.